Are You Better Off Single?

 It’s amazing what you can accomplish when you have the time, the quiet and the lack of familial responsibilities.
 In fact, your premarital motivation to excel in life may be biologically programmed.
 According to a study conducted at the London School of Economics and Political Scientists, male scientists who stay single longer peak in their careers later in life and tend to be more productive than their married counterparts.
 Researchers theorize that men, in general, may show off their talents to win the interest of women and then, once they’ve won a wife, get comfortable and do less.
 In fact, studies have shown that testosterone levels, which boost action, decrease after a man gets married and has children.
 So single folk should know they are primed to achieve — whether that means turbo-charging their careers or honing their rock-climbing skills — and get out there and work it!

-Married couples may have more sex (approximately 98 times a year vs. singles’ 49), but singles have better sex.
+Married couples may have more sex (approximately 98 times a year vs. singles’ 49), but single people have better sex.
 According to a recent study published in the British Medical Journal, married women are significantly more likely to report problems with their sex lives than single women.
 “People who are dating have better sex because it’s novel,” says Davis.
 “Married people have to relearn how to play.
-It’s natural for singles because that’s the nature of a courting relationship—they tease, they experiment, they explore.”
+It’s natural for unattached folks because that’s the nature of a courting relationship — they tease, they experiment, they explore.”
 Nature lends a helping hand, too.
 According to researchers at the University of Pisa in Italy, raging testosterone levels in both men and women makes the sex hotter during the first two years of a relationship.
-After that, other hormones take over—most notably, oxytocin, a bonding chemical, kicks in.
+After that, other hormones take over — most notably, oxytocin, a bonding chemical, kicks in.
 While getting connected and comfortable is a positive step in a relationship, long-term lovers have to work harder to keep things hot in the bedroom.
-Singles, however, sizzle just the way they are.
+Single people, however, sizzle just the way they are.

 Here’s another way to look at this: “Singles don’t rely on just one person to meet their needs.
 You don’t automatically know who you’re going to spend Friday night with,” says Sasha Cagen, author of Quirkyalone: A Manifesto for Uncompromising Romantics.
 “The plus side is that you have a lot of different people in your life and potentially a greater sense of social possibilities.”